newswim/coursera-machine_learning/installing_octave.md

 #### [Read this post if you encounter issues](https://adampash.com/how-to-install-octave)

-There is additional info in the [official guide](http://wiki.octave.org/Octave_for_MacOS_X), but personally I found this page a big confusing.
+There is additional info in the [official guide](http://wiki.octave.org/Octave_for_MacOS_X), but personally I found this page a bit confusing.

-# Installing on Windows
+# Install on Windows

 Install the latest binary from [here](https://ftp.gnu.org/gnu/octave/windows/).
 That would be `octave-4.2.1-w64-installer.exe` or `octave-4.2.1-w32-installer.exe`
 depending on the architecture of your cpu.

-# Installing for GNU/Linux
+# Install for GNU/Linux

 Generally you may use the preferred package manager for your distribution.
 These include: